alexv-anderson/Feature-Scraper/README.md

 Scraper designed to extract features of interest from webpages.

-## Repo Setup and Management

-### Install/Setup
+## Install/Setup
-In a Linux environment with Python 3 installed simply run `./setup.bash` and an `app` directory will be created and a virtual python environment launched.
-If the script is giving an error or for instruction to install in a Windows environment, then please consult the [Scrapy installation instructions](https://docs.scrapy.org/en/latest/intro/install.html).
+In a Linux environment with Python 3 installed simply run `./setup.bash` and a virtual python environment will be created and launached from the `app`.
+If the script is giving an error or for instructions to install in a Windows environment, then please consult the [Scrapy installation instructions](https://docs.scrapy.org/en/latest/intro/install.html).

-## Running the Crawler
+## Running a Generic Crawler

 ### Using the Virtual Environment

-Python 3 provides a built-in module for creating isolated development environments [venv](https://docs.python.org/3/library/venv.html).
+Python 3 provides a built-in module for creating isolated development environments: [venv](https://docs.python.org/3/library/venv.html).
 We will use this module to manage the project's dependencies.
 To launch the virtual environment navigate to the `app` directory then execute `source ./bin/activate`.
 To exit the virtual environment simply enter the `deactivate` command.

 ### Running a Crawler